Neural (Tangent Kernel) Collapse: Introduction

-\begin{itemize} \item We show that NC emerges from the NTK block structure in Section \ref{sec:NC}.
+\paragraph{Contribution.} In this work, we consider a model of NTK alignment, where the kernel has a \textit{block structure}, i.e., it takes only three distinct values: an inter-class value, an intra-class value and a diagonal value.
+We describe this model in Section \ref{sec:NTK of locally-elastic NNs}.
+Within the model, we establish the connection between NTK alignment and NC, and identify the conditions under which NC occurs.
+Our main contributions are as follows:

+\begin{itemize} \item We derive and analyze the training dynamics of DNNs with MSE loss and block-structured NTK in Section \ref{sec:Dynamics of locally-elastic NNs}.
+We identify three distinct convergence rates in the dynamics, which correspond to three components of the training error: error of the global mean, of the class means, and of each individual sample.
+These components play a key role in the dynamics. \item We show that NC emerges in DNNs with block-structured NTK under additional assumptions in Section \ref{sec:NC}.
 To the best of our knowledge, this is the first work to connect NTK alignment and NC.
 While previous contributions rely on the unconstrained features models \cite{han_2022_central_path,mixon_2020_unconstrained_features_model, tirer2022extended} or other imitations of DNNs' training dynamics \cite{zhang_2021_locally_elastic_sde} to derive NC (see Appendix \ref{appendix:related_works} for a detailed discussion of related works), we consider standard gradient flow dynamics of DNNs simplified by our assumption on the NTK structure.

-\item We derive and analyze the training dynamics of DNNs with MSE loss and block-structured NTK in Section \ref{sec:Dynamics of locally-elastic NNs}.
-We identify three distinct convergence rates in the dynamics, which correspond to three components of the training error: error of the global mean, of the class means, and of each individual sample.
-These components play a key role in the dynamics.

-\item We identify an invariant that characterizes the learning dynamics and provides a necessary condition for the emergence of NC in DNNs with a block-structured NTK in Section \ref{sec:invariant}.
+\item We analyze when NC does or does not occur in DNNs with NTK alignment, both theoretically and empirically.
+In particular, we identify an invariant of the training dynamics that provides a necessary condition for the emergence of NC in Section \ref{sec:invariant}.
+Since DNNs with block-structured NTK do not always converge to NC, we conclude that NTK alignment is a more widespread phenomenon than NC.

 \item We support our theory with large-scale numerical experiments in Section \ref{sec:experiments}. \end{itemize}